hiblaphp/event-loop/README.md

 The solution is to invert the model.
 Instead of code waiting on I/O, you register what should happen when I/O arrives and hand control back immediately.
-A scheduler — the event loop — watches all the pending work at once, wakes up exactly when something is ready, and dispatches the right callback.
+The event loop acts as a scheduler: it watches all the pending work at once, wakes up exactly when something is ready, and dispatches the right callback.
 Between events, the thread is free.
 No busy-spinning, no blocking, no wasted cycles.

 PHP 8.1 Fibers make this model dramatically more powerful.
-A Fiber is a pausable unit of execution that owns its own full call stack — it can suspend from anywhere inside it, no matter how deeply nested, and be resumed exactly where it left off.
+A Fiber is a pausable unit of execution that owns its own full call stack.
+It can suspend from anywhere inside it, no matter how deeply nested, and be resumed exactly where it left off.
 This means async code no longer has to be written as chains of callbacks.
-A function can suspend deep inside your application, the entire call stack freezes, the event loop picks up the next ready Fiber, and execution resumes later as if nothing happened — code that reads top to bottom like ordinary synchronous PHP, but runs cooperatively under the hood.
+A function can suspend deep inside your application, the entire call stack freezes, the event loop picks up the next ready Fiber, and execution resumes later as if nothing happened: code that reads top to bottom like ordinary synchronous PHP, but runs cooperatively under the hood.

-The loop's I/O backend is selected at startup: when `ext-uv` is available it delegates to libuv, using `epoll`, `kqueue`, or `IOCP` depending on the platform; without it, a pure PHP `stream_select` implementation takes over with no extra dependencies.
+The loop's I/O backend is selected at startup.
+When `ext-uv` is available it delegates to libuv, using `epoll`, `kqueue`, or `IOCP` depending on the platform.
+Without it, a pure PHP `stream_select` implementation takes over with no extra dependencies.
 Either way, the API is identical.

 ---